JetBlue Mint: History

-On March 15, 2015, JetBlue announced seasonal expansion of its Mint service to Caribbean routes, with service from JFK Airport to Aruba and Barbados.
+On March 15, 2015, JetBlue announced seasonal expansion of Mint to Caribbean routes, with service from JFK Airport to Aruba and Barbados.
 The service was to operate once daily per destination during the winter holiday season, and once weekly per destination for the rest of the winter season.
 JetBlue announced expansion of its Mint service to Boston in June 2015, with year-round service from Boston to Los Angeles and San Francisco, and seasonal Saturday-only service from Boston to Barbados.
 Flights from Boston to San Francisco began on March 24, 2016, and flights from Boston to Los Angeles were to begin on October 20, 2016.

 On April 12, 2016, JetBlue announced an expansion of its Mint service.
 More routes utilizing the Mint configuration were to be launched to Fort Lauderdale, Las Vegas, San Diego and Seattle, with service beginning during 2017 and 2018.
 The announcement was made almost immediately after Alaska Air Group announced its intention to acquire Virgin America and merge it with Alaska Airlines.
 Either Alaska or Virgin operated in 4 out of 7 of JetBlue's newly announced markets.

 In February 2021, JetBlue announced a redesigned Mint business class.
+The redesigned suites appear on A321 NEOs and LRs.
+In the first row, there is a bigger suite with space for up to two people and travelers get extra benefits.
+The first row is $299 more than the rest of the cabin.